The Best Time to Visit Victoria | Apollo AU

 / Categories: AU Blog

-The Best Time to Visit Victoria.
+The Best Time to Visit Victoria

-The weather in Victoria
+[H2] The weather in Victoria

 The busiest time for travel in Victoria

 As December to February tends to be the warmest time in Victoria and, of course, hosts the summer school holidays, this is often the most popular time for travel in Victoria.
 If you’d rather escape the crowds, it’s a good idea to aim for spring and autumn Victoria road trip holidays as the weather tends to be cooler and slightly wetter, thus quieter.
-You may need to pack an extra jumper or two, but you’ll be able to enjoy your family motorhome holiday with less people around.
+You may need to pack an extra jumper or two, but you’ll be able to enjoy your campervan road trip with less people around.

 The cheapest time for travel in Victoria

 If you want your dollars to stretch further, the cheapest time to travel to Victoria is in the shoulder seasons of spring and autumn.
 Winter is also a great season for the budget conscious traveller as less people around tends to equal cheaper prices.
 As a general rule, Victoria holiday parks are usually cheaper outside of summer and the Australian and New Zealand school holidays.
+Keep an eye on our regular deals on Apollo motorhome and campervan hire, including long hire discounts, as these make your holiday budget stretch even further.

 Things to do in Victoria in Spring

-Attend Cherry Hill Blossom Festival
+1. Attend Cherry Hill Blossom Festival

 If you’re road tripping Victoria in spring, you cannot miss the Cherry Hill Blossom Festival.
 Experience the Cherry Hill Blossom Festival magic with flower displays, workshops, craft stalls and food vans.
 Be sure not to leave without a scoop of their famous cherry ice-cream.